auntiepickle/ff7seventhheavensteamdeck/README.md

 To add Bottles, we need to add the Seventh Heaven Program manually in our Bottle
 ![Add Program](images/addexepath.png)

-- Within the "Programs" section of our bottles hit the "+" button to add a manual reference to 7th Heaven
+- Within the "Programs" section of our bottles hit the "+ Add Shortcuts..." button to add a manual reference to 7th Heaven
   - If you followed the default config, the path should be:
 	```
 	/home/deck/.var/app/com.usebottles.bottles/data/bottles/bottles/FF7SeventhHeaven/drive_c/Program Files/7th Heaven/7th Heaven.exe